 Undoubtedly, Boston is one of the most amazing cities to live in.
 It’s got it all from amazing historical sites to a thriving nightlife.
-If you’ve decided that this is the city for you, here are seven tips to make moving to Boston easier.
+If you’ve decided that this is the city for you, here are seven tips to make moving to Boston easier, other than getting acquainted with the prominent Bostonian accent of course.
 Whether you’re coming here for school, work or otherwise, see our advice below.

 Many people consider moving to Boston because of work, as some of the biggest companies in the world are represented in this Northeastern city.
 This means that salaries tend to be quite attractive, especially in Boston’s top three industries, namely tech, finance, and life sciences.
 Some of the biggest employers in the Greater Boston area include:

 Thus, while there’s a lot on offer and Boston’s unemployment is among the lowest in the US, the market is extremely competitive.
 So, you need to do your research.
 And make sure that you don’t adopt a limiting mindset, like looking only at large and well-established companies.
 Startups often offer some outstanding salary and benefits packages, including stock options.
 Just consider how great things would be if you ended up working for and with stock options in a startup that skyrockets and becomes the next Google.

 Also, before accepting a position, make sure to research the average salary in Boston for your position.
 According to PayScale, the average paycheck is $71,287 per year, but you’ll need to dig deeper so you know what to expect for the particular job you’re applying to.

 While not as expensive as other cities, such as San Francisco and New York, the cost of living in Boston is still pretty high seeing as it’s 48% higher than the US national average.